|Nutrition Facts (per serving)|

 Press the graham cracker mixture into the bottom and up the sides of a 10-inch pie dish.

 Bake the crust until it is set and light golden, 8 to 12 minutes or until it is set.
 Remove the pie crust from the oven and cool completely on a wire rack.
-Keep oven on.
+Keep the oven on.

-In another medium bowl, combine the egg yolks with the sweetened condensed milk and lemon juice; mix well.
+In a medium bowl, combine the egg yolks with the condensed milk and lemon juice; mix well.
 Pour into the cooled pie crust and place in the refrigerator.

 Gradually add the sugar into the soft peaks, continuing to beat them until stiff peaks form.
 Make sure the sugar is completely dissolved by grabbing a bit of the mixture between your fingers.
 If it's smooth and not gritty, the meringue is done.

 Take the pie out of the refrigerator and spoon the meringue on top of the lemon filling.
 Spread over the pie, making sure to seal the meringue to the edge of the crust to avoid it shrinking inwards in the oven.